Logo

 Stay Compliant With Crypto Taxes in Nigeria Using Breet

-For proper compliance, everyone dealing with digital assets should record the following details and keep them aligned with each transaction in their wallet or platform account.
+To support compliance, anyone dealing with digital assets should capture consistent information for each event and keep it aligned with the transaction history from their wallet or platform.

-• Dates for each event—purchase, sale, swap, income received, or transfer.
+• Dates for each relevant event—purchase, sale, swap, income received, or transfers.

-• Quantities moved and the type of token involved in the transaction.
+• Quantities moved and the token type involved in each transaction.

-• The naira value as at the time of the event; if balances are shown in USD or cedis, convert to naira using an appropriate rate.
+• The naira value at the time of the event; if balances are shown in USD or cedis, convert to naira using an appropriate reference rate.

-• The reason for the movement—trading, long-term holding, or use in business activities.
+• The purpose of the movement—trading, holding, or use in business activities.

-Deadlines to keep in view include the dates below; missing them can create avoidable costs and risk to compliance.
+Key deadlines to monitor include the following; missing them can lead to avoidable costs and compliance risk:

 • Individuals: file returns and settle taxes by March 31 each year.